Chrismarsh/evernote-latex/README.md

 In `pyEverNote/` create a file `authToken.py` and add a variable declaration for `sandbox_devToken` that contains your developer sandbox API key.
 It should look like:
 >`sadnbox_devToken = "S=s1:[...]3d"`

+Then add a line for your consumerkey.
+This is required for storing the metadata to undo texification.
+>`consumerKey=...`

 The default settings are to use a sandbox environment.
 This is controlled by setting
 >`EN = EverNote()`